AP source: Trump ally appears before Mar-a-Lago grand jury

 In that interview, Patel said, Trump “declassified whole sets of materials in anticipation of leaving government that he thought the American public should have the right to read themselves.”

-Trump has claimed that a president can declassify information “just by thinking about it" but has provided no evidence that he did so.
-His lawyers, notably, have stopped short of asserting that he had taken steps to declassify the material that was later found at Mar-a-Lago, though they have repeatedly argued that a president has broad declassification authority.
+Trump has previously claimed that a president can declassify information “just by thinking about it" but has provided no evidence that he did so.
+His lawyers, notably, have stopped short of asserting that he had taken steps to declassify the material that was found at Mar-a-Lago, though they have repeatedly argued that presidents have broad authority to declassify as they please.

 Patel's testimony, first reported by The Washington Post, was confirmed by a person familiar with the matter who spoke to The Associated Press on condition of anonymity to discuss an ongoing investigation.
 A Justice Department spokesman declined to comment.